 The accents are also very different.
-In fact did you know there are over 56 different accents in the UK.
+Did you know there are over 56 different accents in the UK?
 In the South you will hear the “Cockney” accent as well as a cleaner accent, which is popularly referred to as “the Queen’s English.”

 Northerners poke fun at the way southerners pronounce R’s in front of the A’s in words like bath and laugh.
 These words come to sound like “barth” and “larff.”
 And in reverse southerners take the piss out of northerners for changing words completely and having weird colloquialisms.

 As well as poking fun at one another for their accents and slang, they quibble about who is the friendliest.
 According to research carried out by Cambridge University, people from Yorkshire are the most helpful when asked for directions and Scots are the friendliest.
 It also found Londoners to be the least friendly.

 Why, you may ask?
 Well, let’s go back to the research.
 It’s due to economic, social and health factors.
 People in the North enjoy a better standard of living for less: property prices are lower, people have more leisure time and commuting isn’t as stressful.
 I mean, taking the London Tube during rush hour would be enough to push even the friendliest person over the edge!

 If you have a question for our resident Brit drop us an email at email@example.com.